Emulsion Stability in RTD Sparkling Beverages

 One of the biggest challenges for beverage developers is maintaining the emulsion’s stability.
 The results of a broken emulsion can be pretty undesirable including color agglomeration, cap staining, and/or color ringing.

-INSIGHT: ADDING INGREDIENTS AFTER THE COLOR EMULSION
+OVERSIGHT: ADDING INGREDIENTS AFTER THE COLOR EMULSION

 What can happen?